masterminds-kenya/social_network/checklist-03.md

 - [ ] Capture Story Post media content files
   - [x] Do not require extra work from Influencers
   - [ ] Capture before story is assigned to campaign, before it expires
-  - [ ] Ver A: Investigate if any possible API technique
+  - [n] Ver A: Investigate if any possible API technique
-  - [ ] Ver B: Web Scrapper the obscured media files
+  - [s] Ver B: Web Scrapper the obscured media files
-  - [ ] Ver C: Web Scrapper and screen capture
+  - [ ] Ver C: Web Scrapper and screen capture, see Capture Media Files
 - [ ] Associate captured Story media content if it is later assigned to a campaign
 - [ ] Non-Story Post media files
   - [x] Current: permalink given.
 Require manager to screen capture and crop